Welcome to the PEPR Lab at St. Norbert College

 - March 2017: Congratulations to Savanna!
 Savanna was just accepted to the Clinical Mental Health Counseling graduate program at Marquette University!

-- Feb-Mar 2017: Savanna's efforts to gather student views of mental health & wellness on campus got a little on-campus media attention.
+- Feb-Mar 2017: Savanna's efforts to gather student at queens center mall hours views of mental health & wellness on campus got a little on-campus media attention.

 - Check out a brief bit about her efforts here.